Crimson Quill’s Appraisal #281

 Thankfully, he is only a bit-part player in the second film and we still have Laurie Strode to bank on right?
 Taylor Scout-Compton does her level best, displaying admirable histrionics, and putting her backbone into inhabitancy of our luckless heroine.
 For all her best efforts however, Strode left Keeper somewhat cold.
 Jamie Lee Curtis’ measured turn in H20 is but a fading memory, and has been replaced by a potty-mouthed infidel who the audience struggles to identify with.
 If I had a dime for every time she, or any other cast member, curses then I would be a rich man.
 Let’s not get it twisted, I cuss like a trooper when in certain confines, but my swear tin would be overflowing after the first act here.
 This isn’t Platoon, there’s only so many times you can throw the F-bomb before it comes bouncing back to you.
 Fragrant overuse of expletives harm the experience considerably.

 One distinct plus point comes in the form of the ever-reliable Brad Dourif.
 As Sheriff Brackett he stands head and shoulders above everybody else and his relationship with his daughter Annie forms the backbone of the entire film.
 Danielle Harris can do little wrong in my books, here she is assured as always and the three-way dynamic between her, Dourif and Scout-Compton is endearing, albeit woefully under-utilized.
 With a little care and attention this could have provided us with the heart that Halloween is sorely lacking but, instead of exploring their plight as they struggle to come to terms with the barbarity which has befallen them, Zombie decides to pad the picture out with all manner of repugnant rednecks, all of which have the word fodder emblazoned across their foreheads like queuing cattle.
-In addition, the measly assemblage of teens accompanying Strode are ripe for the picking and resemble an afterthought rather than a tool to move the story onwards.
+In addition, the measly assemblage of teens accompanying Strode are ripe for the picking and resemble an afterthought rather than a tool to move the story on.

 The Shape himself, played again by the hulking Tyler Mane, spends most of his time obscured by a hood and wandering aimlessly around mist-laden corn fields.
 Zombie attempts something different by showing numerous apparitions of his dead mother Deborah (Sheri Moon-Zombie) in flowing alabaster robes, his younger self (Chase Vanek) and the obligatory white horse whom act as spirit guides, leading Michael back to his estranged sibling.
 These dreamlike visions are ethereally lit and stylishly implemented, if slightly misplaced and, considering this is Zombie’s own take, at least show a willingness to try something a little off the cuff.
 What is harder to stomach is the overuse of lightning fast cuts which only serve to disorientate and many of the later kills suffer as a result.